labhracorgi/cowtypemevis_gui/README.md

 ## Hardware limitations:
 - Depending on the size of your images, mostly RAM.
+- GPU due to 3D rendering of images.

 ## Remember to:
 - Set the correct paths; see File Structure.